-The maximum abstraction from the spring was no more than 306 m/day, within the consented limit of 350 m/day.
+The maximum abstraction from the spring was no more than 253 m3/day, within the consented limit of 350 m3/day.
 Like the production bores, the pump has been configured to only pump at the maximum consented rate.
-The rate of take did not exceed the consented limit of 4.4 L/s during the year under review (Table 2).
+The rate of take did not exceed the consented limit of 4.4 L/s during the year under review (Table 3).